Invadermonky/ThaumicWondersUnofficial/README.md

 ## New Features
 - **Initiate's Band of Cleansing** - a new ring that can cleanse negative effects and negate some Warp events, for a price...
 - **Primordial Siphon** - a rift siphon similar to Thaumcraft's Void Siphon that uses rift power to create Primordial Grains
+- **Tome of Sharing** - (Includes config disable) a Tome of Sharing with a lot of options.
+Check out the configuration to see what it can do!
 - **Vis Capacitor** - a new high-capacity Vis storage block similar to Thaumcraft's Vis Battery
 - **Void Walker Boots** - a new version of the Traveler's Boots that has more armor and provides immunity to magma block damage, tainted soil poison, and soul sand slowdown
 - **Voidcaller Armor** - a new set of extremely powerful caster robes, currently only dropped by the Avatar of Corruption